Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Warning Signs:

-• Upfront fees required: Legitimate government programs never charge application fees
+• Upfront fees for government benefits: Legit programs do not charge application fees for benefits

-• Guaranteed benefit approval: No program can guarantee acceptance before reviewing eligibility
+• Guaranteed approval: No one can guarantee eligibility before reviewing your case

 Protecting Yourself